 Services we provide

-Named pharmacists are responsible for, and visit, all clinical specialities.
+Named pharmacists are responsible for, and visit, all clinical specialties.
 We also train pharmacy assistants, pharmacy technicians and pre–registration pharmacists.

 We are open seven days a week.

 Monday to Friday except Wednesday: 8.30am – 5pm; Wednesday 9am to 5pm (to allow for staff training)

 Saturday: 9.30am – 12.30pm, 1pm – 2.30pm